brodeynewman/merkle-trees/README.md

 When using Merkle Trees, often times you want to verify transactions actually exist in the tree.

-In the example above, we wish to verify transaction `HL` and index `11`.
+In the example above, we wish to verify transaction `HL` at index `11`.

 To do this, you: